 INTRODUCTION

-The agricultural sector comprises an eminent component of Bangladesh’s national economy, where 40.6% people of this country are directly or indirectly dependent on it for their livelihood with 11.22% contribution to national GDP (BBS, 2022).
+The agricultural sector comprises an eminent component of Bangladesh’s national economy, where 40.6% people of this country are directly or indirectly dependent on agriculture for their livelihood with 11.22% contribution to national GDP (BBS, 2022).
 Agriculture is also the leading land use practice in coastal areas of the country.
 For the significant part of the coastal population, the agricultural sector’s growth and sustainability are crucial for their prosperity and existence (Hoque et al., 2023).
 To a substantial extent, this is also true for the national economy.
-But the decreasing trend has been observed over the years in the net-cropped area of the coastal zones due to several factors.
+But the decreasing trend has been observed over the years in the net-cropped area of the coastal zones due to several factors such as salinity problems and climate change.
 Salinity problems affected coastal agro-lands that checked crop production.
 Climate change related threats like cyclone, storm surge, and rise in the sea-level have contributed to exacerbate the problem (Baten et al., 2015; Clarke et al., 2015).

 Bangladesh has been undergoing a higher rate of salinity intrusion over the last few years.
 Around 53.0% of the country’s coastal areas have been affected by different degrees of salinity (Habiba et al., 2014).
 Over-extraction of groundwater, extensive use of saline water for shrimp and salt farming, and climate change-induced natural disasters are the primary reasons behind the soil salinization in these areas (Hossain et al., 2018; Al Mamun et al., 2014; Chowdhury et al., 2011; Dasgupta et al., 2014; Hossain et al., 2012).
-As a consequence of increased salinity problem, agricultural lands in these regions have decreased, especially during the dry season (Rahman et al., 2011) which negatively affects agricultural productivity of this region by creating an adverse environmental and hydrological situation (Khanom, 2016).
-Besides, restricting crop production, salinity makes freshwater unavailable for drinking and industrial purpose.
+As a consequence of increased salinity problem, Rahman et al., (2011) noted that agricultural lands in the coastal regions have decreased, especially during the dry season.
+The increase salinity in coastal region negatively affects agricultural productivity of this region by creating an adverse environmental and hydrological situation (Khanom, 2016).
+Besides, restricting crop production, salinity makes freshwater unavailable for drinking and for industrial purposes.
 Consequently, the poor people in these regions are bound to adopt alternative livelihood strategies to handle the detrimental effects of environmental changes (Baten et al., 2015; Johnson et al., 2016).

-Salinity rise results from climate change which affects farmers in socio-economic aspects (Hoque et al., 2013).
+Salinity rise due to climate change, affects the socio-economic aspects of farmers in the coastal region (Hoque et al., 2013).
 The climatic change can seriously affect agrarian countries by causing food scarcity.
-Thus, people dependent on farming activities are needed to require various adaptation strategies to alleviate the adverse impact of climate change on people’s livelihood (McDowell & Hess, 2012).
-Changing the planting time, using tolerant varieties, practicing soil and water conservation techniques, judicious use of fertilizer, diversification to non-farm activities are some coping mechanisms that are essential to practice at farm level to withstand climate change associated problems (Hoque et al., 2023; Uddin et al., 2014).
+Thus, farmers needs to adopt various adaptation strategies to alleviate the adverse impact of climate change on their livelihood (McDowell & Hess, 2012).
+Changing the planting time, using tolerant varieties, practicing soil and water conservation techniques, judicious use of fertilizer, diversification to non-farm activities are some of the coping mechanisms that are essential at farm level to withstand climate change associated problems (Hoque et al., 2023; Uddin et al., 2014).

-However, most of the empirical researches regarding adaption strategies have not focused on how farmers change agricultural practices concerning the continuous increasing salinity, or specified the key socio-economic factors that contribute (or impede) to their coping strategies.
-Most of the studies emphasized the causes and effects of salinity intrusion (Mahmuduzzaman et al., 2014; Rasel et al., 2013; Baten et al., 2015; Clarke et al., 2015) and adaptation strategies (Uddin et al., 2014; Kabir et al., 2016) to combat environmental/climate change.
-That’s why, the current study was carried out to identify the respondents’ socio-economic characteristics likely to be influential in identified adaptive strategies to combat salinity intrusion, along with the challenges faced by them due to salinity intrusion.
+However, most of the empirical researches regarding adaption strategies did not focused on how farmers change agricultural practices concerning the continuous increasing salinity, or specified the key socio-economic factors that contribute (or impede) to their coping strategies.
+Most of the studies emphasized on the causes and effects of salinity intrusion (Mahmuduzzaman et al., 2014; Rasel et al., 2013; Baten et al., 2015; Clarke et al., 2015) and adaptation strategies (Uddin et al., 2014; Kabir et al., 2016) to combat environmental/climate change.
+The current study was carried out to identify the respondents’ socio-economic characteristics that are influential in the identified adaptive strategies for combating salinity intrusion, along with the challenges faced by the farmers due to salinity intrusion.

 METHODOLOGY